fjblau/kesslergame/.zenflow/tasks/add-satellite-metadata-2ff6/spec.md

 ```

 **State Management Requirements**:
+- Add `availableSatellitePool` to `initialState` constant in `gameSlice.ts`
+- Since `initializeGame` spreads `initialState`, this automatically handles game initialization
-- Initialize `availableSatellitePool` from metadata on game start
+- `resetGame` explicitly resets the pool from full metadata
 - Remove assigned satellite from pool when launching
-- Reset pool when game resets/initializes
 - Filter pool by satellite type when assigning

 ### 4. Game Logic Modifications